-Something that seems pertinent is an emphasis on the theology and mythology of the planets, signs, and astrology in general.
+Question: Something that seems pertinent is an emphasis on the theology and mythology of the planets, signs, and astrology in general.
 Do you have any guidance on where I could begin reading about those topics?
 This knowledge seems essential to truly understanding charts and consistently making sound judgments.

-Mr. Astrologer: Are you an atheist?
+Question: Are you an atheist?

-Astrology is capable of demonstrating that there are laws governing our psyche which are beyond what materialistic logic can fathom, and thus can bring a sense of “godliness” to life, or a sense of “there is something bigger than me”.
+Astrology is capable of demonstrating that there are laws governing our psyche and the world that are beyond what materialistic scientific logic can fathom, and thus can bring a sense of “godliness” to life, or a sense of “there is something bigger than me”.

-In the study of the psyche the myths will reveal the essential character of the experience being investigated.
-And if a concept of god, or the search for god, or the experience of truly “Understanding” god, is part of what is being investigated then there will be a myth or symbol to depict that experience or state of mind.
+In the study of the psyche the myths will reveal the essential theme of the experience being investigated.
+And if the concept of god, or the search for god, or the experience (insight) of truly “Understanding” god, is part of what is being investigated then there will be a myth or symbol to depict that experience or state of mind.

-For the myths, I recommend any material John Frawley has published on the “Fixed Stars” and several of his audio materials.
+For the myths, I highly recommend any material John Frawley has published on the “Fixed Stars” and several of his audio materials.